hyeen24/cca-fullstack-web-app/README.md

 ## **Overview**
 The SUSS Club Management System is a web application designed to facilitate student club membership management at **Singapore University of Social Sciences (SUSS)**.
 It allows administrators to create student accounts, process applications for various clubs, and manage membership statuses efficiently.

+** This is not a web app that they are using it is just a project to create a web app **

 ![image](https://github.com/user-attachments/assets/db13ddfe-cf9e-4a03-a303-1e0be5135e76)

 ## **Features**